srpayo/srpayo-github.io/README.md

 Translation and Interpretation skills
 Native speaker of Spanish and Catalan
-Fluent in English (university degree in English Studies) and 10+ years living in the UK
+Fluent in English (university degree in English Studies) and 10+ years living in the UK, 5+ years living in The Netherlands
 ```

 ### EDUCATION